MayaY2014/softlayer-python/learn-more.md

 baseurl: "../"
 ---

-# Our Initiatives
+# Our Story

-Our company began at the grassroots level with open source software.
+We began at the grassroots level with open source software.
 Not only do we still use it, we’re also firm believers in developing, sharing, and collaborating with others.

+All our open source work is happening publicly on [GitHub]({{site.github.repo}}).

 # Contributing

-All our open source work is happening publicly on [GitHub]({{site.github.repo}}).
 We welcome anyone to submit pull requests for new features or bug fixes, but ask that you follow a few simple guidelines.

 ## Coding Standards